The Orthologic of Epistemic Modals: Comparisons

-We turn now to \textsf{Epistemic} systems: that is, systems that predict that Wittgenstein sentences are contradictions and are always substitutable for contradictions (in some but not all of these systems, this holds because of a more general fact that logically equivalent sentences are always substitutable \emph{salva veritate}).
+We turn now to \textsf{E}-logics: that is, logics that predict that Wittgenstein sentences are contradictions and are always substitutable for contradictions (in some but not all of these systems, this holds because of a more general fact that logically equivalent sentences are always substitutable \emph{salva veritate}).

-One \textsf{Epistemic} system in the literature is the strong version of the bounded theory of \citealt{Mandelkern:2018a}.
+One \textsf{E}-logic in the literature is the bounded theory of \citealt{Mandelkern:2018a}.
 That system is given in a trivalent setting, which yields (at least) two natural logics: the \emph{truth-preserving} logic (the set of inferences that preserve truth) and the \emph{Strawson logic} (the set of inferences that preserve truth when the premises and conclusion are all true or false).
-Both logics are \textsf{Epistemic}.
-But neither has exactly the properties that we have argued a logic for epistemic modals should have.
+Both logics are \textsf{E}-logics.\footnote{In the weaker of the two systems Mandelkern considers, this holds only if we restrict attention to \emph{diagonal consequence}.} But neither has exactly the properties that we have argued a logic for epistemic modals should have.
 In the truth-preserving logic, many classical inferences, like conjunction introduction, fail; from this perspective, the logic is too non-classical.
 In the Strawson logic, by contrast, all classical inferences are valid.
-But from this perspective, the logic is too classical: inferences like distribution and disjunctive syllogism, which intuitively fail, come out valid.
+But from this perspective, the logic is too classical: inferences like distributivity and disjunctive syllogism, which intuitively fail, come out valid.
 From a logical perspective, neither of these profiles is exactly the right fit for epistemic modals.
 The combination of the two perspectives might still suffice to make sense of the data, but the present approach is logically much more perspicuous.

+By identifying a logic that is sound and complete with respect to the algebraic semantics and possibility semantics we have studied, consisting of intuitively valid principles, we have strong evidence that our semantics does not overgenerate in its predictions of the logical inferences that will strike speakers as valid.
+Since capturing felt (in)validity is a central part of the task of natural language semantics, having such a characterization is an essential part of any adequate theory of a fragment of natural language.
+We emphasize this point not just because it brings out a contrast with the approach of \citealt{Mandelkern:2018a} but because in general axiomatization is often left out of contemporary semantic theory, and we think it is important methodologically to explicitly axiomatize the set of inferences predicted by a system to strike speakers as valid (see \citealt{HollidayIcard2018} for more discussion of the role of axiomatization in semantic theory).